adhisimon/tektrans-logger/README.md

 See [here](./examples) for more examples.

-## Override a behavior
+## Behaviors
-You can overried behavior by using environment (process.env) or global variable or by specified in config object.
+You can override behavior by using environment (process.env) or global variable or by specified in config object.
 Remember to put those override statement before first call of "require('tektrans-logger')" statement.